dadukhankevin/SCRISPR/readme.md

 4. **Evolutionary Process**: Through iterative cycles of mutation, crossover, and selection, SCRISPER refines the prompts, progressively improving the generated software solutions.
 5. **Final Output**: After multiple generations, SCRISPER outputs optimized, tested, and functional software solutions addressing the original problem.

+You can view the evolution process in the generated individuals folder environment/individuals!
+Each individual has a genotype.py and phenotype.py file, the genotype.py file contains the prompt and the phenotype.py file contains the code.
+Each has it's own python virtual environment, so that each is vaguely sandboxed.

 ## Key Concepts

 ### Genotype and Phenotype